02Claims & Capital Structure

 Includes convertible notes, preferred stock, and warrants.
 These claims reduce the Bitcoin economically available to common shareholders.

 In CEBE calculations, the relevant figure is Net Senior Claims, which subtracts cash reserves from total senior claim value.
-Cash offsets fiat obligations on a point-in-time balance sheet basis, reducing the effective drag on common equity.
+Cash offsets fiat obligations on a point-in-time balance sheet basis, reducing the effective Senior Claims % on common equity.
 See the Net Senior Claims entry below.

-Formula: Net Senior Claims = Debt + Preferred Stock − Cash
+Formula: Net Senior Claims in BTC = max(0, (Debt + Preferred Stock − Cash − STRC Holdings) / BTC Price + BTC-Indexed Claims)

 This is the figure used throughout the CEBE framework.
 Cash is treated as an offset to senior claims because it can be deployed to retire or service those claims on a point-in-time basis.
-Gross senior claims (without the cash offset) overstate the effective drag on common equity.
+Gross senior claims (without the cash offset) overstate the effective Senior Claims % on common equity.

 Analyze capital structure →The percentage of a company's total Bitcoin holdings consumed by senior claims.

-Calculated as (Net Senior Claims in BTC) / (Total BTC Holdings), where Net Senior Claims = (Debt + Preferred − Cash) / BTC Price.
+Calculated as (Net Senior Claims in BTC) / (Total BTC Holdings), where Net Senior Claims in BTC = max(0, (Debt + Preferred Stock − Cash − STRC Holdings) / BTC Price + BTC-Indexed Claims).
+Fiat claims convert at the snapshot's own BTC price, STRC holdings net as a cash equivalent, BTC-indexed claims enter as BTC directly, and the zero floor applies to the total, not to any single bucket.
+See Net Senior Claims for the full construction.
 A company with 10,000 BTC and 3,000 BTC worth of net senior claims has 30% Claims %.

 Explore in tracker →The percentage of a company's total Bitcoin that is economically owned by common equity holders.